flink-extended/ai-flow/docs/content/deployment/scaling.md

-# Scaling the AI Flow Service
+# Scaling the AIFlow Service